Skip to main content

 "These may involve changing game tactics and defence strategies over the course of a fast-paced match," says Hobson.

-Bad night's sleep?
-Research has also found that caffeine may 'improve cognitive and physical performance in some individuals under conditions of sleep deprivation', making it a useful aid when you're exercising on minimal shut-eye.
+Research has also found that caffeine may 'improve cognitive and physical performance in some individuals under conditions of sleep deprivation', making it useful when exercising with minimal shut-eye (research).

 Elite Kick-Start Caffeine Gum pack